Skip to Content

 Your Journey

-• The surgeon and physician assistant will medically assess you for surgery and share required qualifications.
+• Your surgeon and physician assistant will medically assess you for surgery and share required qualifications.

-• The nutritionist will advise you on diet, exercise, nutritional supplements, and compliance to your prescribed regimen.
+• Your dietitian will advise you on diet, exercise, nutritional supplements, and compliance to your prescribed regimen.

-• The surgical coordinator will navigate the appointment scheduling and insurance authorization process.
+• Your surgical coordinator will navigate the appointment scheduling and insurance authorization process.

-Once your initial visit is complete, you will be given a list of appointments that are required prior to surgery, including a follow-up visit with your surgeon and nutritionist, bariatric lab work, a psychiatric evaluation, a sleep study, and an endoscopy.
-You will also be given a tentative surgery date.
-The surgical coordinator will work with you to ensure all of your pre-operative requirements are completed.
+Once your initial visit is complete, you will be given a list of appointments that are required prior to surgery, including a follow-up visit with your surgeon and nutritionist, bariatric lab work, psychiatric evaluation, and any additional testing that is required based on your individual history.
+The surgical coordinator will work with you to ensure all pre-operative requirements are completed.

-All patients are required to have nutritional and psychological evaluations prior to surgery.
-Like all surgery, this procedure does require significant involvement on the patient’s part.
-Patients must agree to comply with all therapy, required lifestyle modifications, and recommendations made by their physicians and health care providers in order to achieve and maintain the best results possible.
+While you will have our dedicated help throughout your journey, this process does require significant involvement on the patient’s part.
+Patients must agree to comply with all therapy, required lifestyle modifications, and recommendations made by their physicians and health care providers to achieve and maintain the best results possible.

-Two weeks prior to surgery, you will have a visit in the office with your surgeon, physician assistant, nutritionist, and surgical coordinator.
-You will be given orders for pre-op lab work, chest X-ray, and EKG, along with instructions for the day of your surgery.
+Two weeks before surgery, you will visit the office for an appointment with your surgeon, physician assistant, nutritionist, and surgical coordinator.
+You will be given orders for any remaining pre-operative testing that may be required, along with instructions for the day of your surgery.
+On the day of your procedure, you will present to Mount Sinai’s Skolnick Surgical Tower.
+After final pre-operative preparations, your surgeon will speak with you, and you will be brought into the operating room.

-Bariatric surgery typically takes 2-4 hours, and you can expect to be in the hospital for 1-2 days.
-During your hospital stay, our bariatric-trained nursing team will care for you, along with the surgeon and nutritionist, who will provide feedback on your progress and give you discharge instructions.
+Bariatric surgery typically takes 2 to 4 hours, but this can be shorter or longer based on your case.
+You can expect to be in the hospital for two days following the procedure.
+Our bariatric-trained nurses will care for you throughout your hospital stay, as well as the surgeon and nutritionist, who will provide feedback on your progress and discharge instructions.

 Our Physicians